davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   of the size given by parameter 2.

 always_inline
-  ``always_inline`` function attribute
-  Generally, functions are not inlined unless optimization is specified.
+  ``always_inline`` function attributeGenerally, functions are not inlined unless optimization is specified.
   For functions declared inline, this attribute inlines the function independent of any restrictions that otherwise apply to inlining.
   Failure to inline such a function is diagnosed as an error.